laravel/docs/migrations.md

 A migration class contains two methods: `up` and `down`.
 The `up` method is used to add new tables, columns, or indexes to your database, while the `down` method should simply reverse the operations performed by the `up` method.

 Within both of these methods you may use the Laravel schema builder to expressively create and modify tables.
 To learn about all of the methods available on the `Schema` builder, [check out its documentation](#creating-tables).
-For example, let's look at a sample migration that creates a `flights` table:
+For example, here is an example migration that creates a `flights` table:

     <?php